mchopradu/ACBR_Ankalan/README.md

 # Install dependencies
 pip install -r requirements.txt

+**For Virtual_Screening module, use a CSV file with following format--- SMILES (1st column) and id (2nd column)**

-From the Acbr_Ankalan main folder, run the virtual_screening script as shown in the example below:
+From the Acbr_Ankalan main folder, run the virtual_screening script as shown below:

-python acbr_ankalan_vs.py --target BCR-ABL --file input_smiles.csv
+**If the smiles file is in the same directory as the script:** python acbr_ankalan_vs.py --target BCR-ABL --file input_smiles.csv

-For Virtual_Screening module, upload a CSV file with following format--- SMILES (1st column) and id (2nd column)
+**If the smiles file is in some folder:** python acbr_ankalan_vs.py --target BCR-ABL --file path/to/input_smiles.csv

 Replace BCR-ABL with HDAC6, PARP1, or TELOMERASE and smiles as needed.

 ```

 ## Citation